Nissan Xterra Insurance Rates

 Wyoming | $722 | -$86 | -10.6% |

-Opting for high physical damage deductibles could cut prices by as much as $140 a year, while buying higher liability limits will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $398 extra every year.
+Opting for high physical damage deductibles could save up to $140 a year, whereas increasing liability limits will cost you more.
+Switching from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $398 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year